-This course expands on the foundations of clinical dental hygiene.
+This course expands on the foundations of clinical dental hygiene care.
 Through the incorporation of case studies students will develop critical thinking skills to review assessment data and formulate a dental hygiene diagnosis for the purpose of developing a dental hygiene care plan including plans for implementation and evaluation.
-Topics to support the process include are limited to, the identification of risk factors for periodontal disease (CAMBRA), advanced power scaling and instrumentation techniques, adjunctive clinical procedures and nutritional counseling.
+Topics to support the process include, but are not limited to, the identification of risk factors for periodontal and dental disease (CAMBRA), advanced power scaling and instrumentation techniques, adjunctive clinical procedures and nutritional counseling.